-There is a vast array of evidence which demonstrates the negative effect of surgical site infections; from increased morbidity, cost of care and length of hospital, to decreased patient satisfaction scores and lower quality of life.
+There is a vast array of evidence which demonstrates the negative effects of surgical site infections; from increased morbidity, cost of care and length of hospital stay, to decreased patient satisfaction scores and lower quality of life.

-Evidence shows that nearly 5% of surgical patients will go on to develop an SSI1 and it is estimated that the treatment of SSIs costs the NHS around £700m a year10.
+Evidence shows that nearly 5% of surgical patients will go on to develop an SSI1.

-Since we know that the risk of acquiring a SSI is directly linked to the number of skin microbes on a patient’s skin, appropriate skin preparation before and throughout surgery is key.
+Since we know that the risk of acquiring an SSI is directly linked to the number of skin microbes on a patient’s skin, appropriate skin preparation before and throughout surgery is key.

-The Centers for Disease Control and Prevention (CDC) state that the risk of surgical site infection (SSI) can be measured according to three distinct viariables:
+The Centers for Disease Control and Prevention (CDC) state that the risk of surgical site infection (SSI) can be measured according to three distinct variables:

 The resistance of the host i.e. how good the patient's immune system is.